jddavitt/jddavitt.github.io/_projects/95_fpv-plane/index.md

 ---
 layout: post
 title: FPV Plane
 description:  In an effort to expand my skillset, I set out to design an inexpensive FPV plane inspired by the Youtube chanels "AerostuffFPV" and "Experimental Airlines".
 The plane is a v-tail tractor configuration with the purpose of slow, efficient cruising with the capability to carry a small payload.
+I am activley working on this project as of 7/21/25, and the CAD images below show my first revision design, which focuses on the overall plane structure and major components.
+My plans for Rev 2 are to tweak the nose cone and ailerons and start to integrate all of the flight electronics and FPV system.
 skills:
 - Onshape
 - FDM Printing (Bambu Slicer)